 This statement is attributed to Benjamin Franklin, and the sentiment applies to the early age of development.

 Sensorial learning is a teaching method that stimulates a child’s five senses: touch, hearing, sight, taste, and smell.
 It includes activities that help them learn about colors, numbers, shapes, textures, object sizes, etc. It serves as a stepping stone to organized intelligence, allowing children to adapt to their environment.
 Sensorial exercises help children learn how to organize their environment, classify objects, and use logic in order to make sense of the world around them.
-It also teaches perspective, discrimination, and for order.
+It also teaches perspective, discrimination, and order.

 For example, a child might be asked to identify an object by touching it or asking what food they think is based on its smell and taste.
 Sensorial learners are often more engaged than visual learners because they have more sensory input about the material being studied.

-Benefits of Sensorial Activities to the Child.
+Benefits of Sensorial Activities to the Child

 - It helps children develop a rich vocabulary, explore their environment, and experience different textures.